MelleD/lovelace-expander-card/README.md

 Clone and create a PR to help make the card even better.

 Please ⭐️ or sponsor this repo when you like it.
+@forker, i did some reearch about this card as im using aswell and love IT! we might consider get the card-mod team to help on getting the backgrounds transparent?

 ## Sponsor ❤️